danielbankhead/bronze/README.md

 - collision resistant - safely generate up to **9,007,199,254,740,991** ids within a single millisecond
 - fast - can generate an id in less than .05ms - _even on old hardware_
 - can be conveniently sorted by `timestamp` or `name`
+- can be used as a module or via CLI
+- supports Node.js 4+

 ## Quick Start